 Jonathan Flickinger earned a BS in Plant Sciences from Cornell University in 2012.
 While there, he held a work-study position imaging herbarium specimens that sparked his interest in the worldwide diversity of plants.
 Afterwards he worked in the field of horticulture and gained experience with plant curation and record keeping at public gardens.
 He is now pursuing his interests in plant systematics and conservation as a PhD student advised by Dr. Javier Francisco-Ortega.
 His graduate research focuses on systematics of Myrtaceae from the Caribbean Islands.
 He is originally from Pittsburgh, Pennsylvania.

 Timothy Perez graduated from the University of Vermont in 2010 with a BSc in Plant Biology.
-Before joining the lab of Dr. Kenneth Feeley at Florida International University in 2014, his interests in ecology developed from his participation in a myriad of projects such as sage grouse habitat assessments, clearwing butterfly ecology research, a chronosequence tree census, and development of an environmental education curriculum.
+Before joining the lab of Dr. Kenneth Feeley, his interests in ecology developed from his participation in a myriad of projects such as sage grouse habitat assessments, clearwing butterfly ecology research, a chronosequence tree census, and development of an environmental education curriculum.
 The time that Tim spent in the Neotropics galvanized him to study the effects of climate change on processes including tropical forest dynamics, biodiversity, community ecology and phylogeny.
 Through science education, he hopes to share what he learns beyond the academic community.

 Christine Pardo received her undergraduate degree at Florida International University where she founded the award-winning undergraduate ecology club.
 She worked as a research assistant for Dr. Ken Feeley in Peru and for Dr. Steve Oberbauer in Alaska and as a summer REU research assistant at Harvard Forest.
 She started her doctoral program with Dr. Ken Feeley in 2016.
 Christine's dissertation research will explore biological invasions.
 Specifically, she will investigate why some species succeed and others fail to invade South Florida with a specific focus on introduced woody plants.
 Her plan is to analyze multiple factors of invasiveness such as introduction history, propagule pressure, species traits, and habitat characteristics to answer her research questions.
 The overarching goal of her proposed research is to provide a new perspective on local invasions to allow for management agencies to better predict and control for the effects of species invasions.